 Seasonal variations between South Atlantic states have the potential to give fishermen in southern states an advantage when fishing for snapper-grouper species during winter months.
 As a result, the bulk of recreational allocations and commercial quotas may be caught by fishermen in southern states while those in the northern part of the region are unable to fish.
-To remedy this imbalance, the Council is considering separating the snowy grouper quota into regions, and separating the recreational allocation for gag in to regions.
+To remedy this imbalance, the Council is considering separating the snowy grouper quota into regions, and separating the recreational allocation for gag into regions.

-Actions in Amendment 18 also adjust the golden tilefish fishing year start date in order to allow for harvest by longline vessels in South Carolina and North Carolina and hook and line vessels, and to require improvements to current data reporting requirements.
+Actions in Amendment 18 would also adjust the golden tilefish fishing year start date in order to allow for harvest by Florida based commercial hook-and-line fishermen from September through November, and to require improvements to current data reporting requirements.